gradeflowhq/engine/README.md

 ```

 **Usage:**
-1. Generate the Canvas export file with `--canvas` option
+1. Generate the Canvas export file with `--type csv.canvas` and specify an output path
-2. Specify assignment ID with `--canvas-assignment-id`
+2. The assignment/column name in the export is taken from the rubric metadata (rubric name) or can be adjusted in your workflow
 3. Import the CSV into Canvas LMS gradebook

 ## Assessment Schema